Christian Ehrhoff: Vancouver Canucks (2009–2011)

-In December 2010, Ehrhoff was struck in the ear by a puck during a game against Anaheim.
-He left the contest with what was initially considered a concussion; however, he was later diagnosed with vertigo instead and missed three games.
+8 December 2010, Ehrhoff was struck in the ear by a puck during a game against the Anaheim Ducks.
+He left the contest with what was initially considered a concussion; however, he was later diagnosed with vertigo instead and missed the next three games.
 Recording new career-highs in assists (36) and points (50), he led all Canucks defencemen in scoring, while ranking seventh among League defencemen.
 Ehrhoff was awarded his second consecutive Babe Pratt Trophy for his regular season efforts.
 Having won the Presidents' Trophy for the first time in team history, the Canucks entered the 2011 playoffs with the first seed in the West.
 They eliminated the Chicago Blackhawks, Nashville Predators and San Jose Sharks in the first three rounds to advance to the Stanley Cup Finals for the first time in 17 years.
-Facing the Boston Bruins, the Canucks lost the series in seven games.
-While Ehrhoff led Canucks defencemen and ranked second in the League overall with 12 points (two goals and ten assists) over 23 games, he had a team-worst −13 rating.
-It was revealed following the Canucks' Game 7 defeat to Boston that he had been playing with an injured shoulder.
+Facing the Boston Bruins, the Canucks lost the series in seven games, unable to hold a 3–2 series lead in the process.
+While Ehrhoff led Canucks defencemen and ranked second in the League overall with 12 points (two goals and ten assists) over 23 games of 25 games played, he had a team-worst −13 rating.
+It was revealed following the Canucks' Game 7 defeat to Boston that he had been playing with an injured shoulder suffered in Game three of the previous third round series against his former team, the Sharks as a result of a collision between him and Sharks' forward Jamie McGinn.